Skip to article frontmatterSkip to article content

 --backup-path /data/backups/postgres/latest.sql

-# 4. Restore MongoDB databases
+# 4. Restore document databases

 for db in events experiments data workcell locations; do

-madsci-mongodb-backup restore \
+madsci-document-db-backup restore \

 --mongo-url mongodb://localhost:27017 \